clemsos/writings/_quora/2015-08-23-What-do-you-think-of-BBCs-Are-Our-Kids-Tough-Enough.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What do you think of BBC\'s Are Our Kids Tough Enough? - Quora
+    What do you think of BBC\'s Are Our Kids
+    Tough Enough? - Quora
 ---